alphagov/govuk-developer-docs/source/manual/alerts/grafana-dashboards.html.md

 ## Keeping dashboards temporarily

-If the dashboard was temporary or experimental, then you should delete it to resolve the alert.
-Having too many temporary dashboards makes it harder to find the ones we need.
+Having too many temporary dashboards makes it harder to find the ones we need. **If the dashboard was temporary or experimental, you should include the word `TEMPORARY` in the title.**

-You can [export your dashboard][grafana-export] to avoid deleting it completely.
+Alternatively, you can [export your dashboard][grafana-export] and delete the original.
 This means you can import it again in the future and continue editing, ideally in a non-production environment.

 ## Keeping dashboards permanently